 Curious?
 Keep scrolling for our five favorite all-natural remedies to answer that perpetual question: How can I make my hair grow faster?

 We spend so much time and money piling on the products that it’s easy to forget where hair growth starts: namely, your scalp.
-A simple way to stimulate hair growth at home is to give yourself a scalp massage—this will increase blood flow to your scalp, enhance the strength of your roots, and help nutrients get to your follicle faster.
-You can give yourself a scalp massage with dry hair, but adding a nutrient-rich oil to the mix will only double the benefits (just keep it to once a week if you have oily roots).
+A simple way to stimulate hair growth at home is to give yourself a scalp massage.
+This will increase blood flow to your scalp, enhance the strength of your roots, and help nutrients get to your follicle faster.
+You can give yourself a scalp massage with dry hair, but adding a nutrient-rich oil to the mix will only double the benefits.
+(Just keep it to once a week if you have oily roots.)
 Rosemary oil, in particular, has been used for centuries to stimulate hair growth.

-It dilates blood vessels and, in turn, stimulates your follicle to produce new growth.
+On average, hair grows a half an inch per month, but it's how you treat your hair that determines how much you'll retain.
 If your hair breaks before it gets past your shoulders, an egg mask will be your savior.
 Eggs contain lecithin and protein, which strengthen, nourish, and heal your strands.
 Plus, their high sulfur content might even help your pesky dandruff problem.

 Castor oil is the unsung hero of the hair world—you might even be tempted to ditch your coconut oil for it after reading this.
 First of all, castor oil has antifungal and antibacterial properties to help combat scalp infections that prevent your hair from growing.
 Second, it’s filled with omega-6 fatty acids, vitamin E, proteins, and other nutrients that can penetrate your parched strands and seal your hair shaft to retain moisture.
 Thirdly, it makes an amazing hot oil treatment—massaging the oil into your roots will help your scalp drink up all of the nutrients and help promote hair growth.

-This story was originally published September 9, 2014 and has since been updated.
+This story was originally published September 9, 2014, and has since been updated.